robert1811/life-simulator/README.md

 ## About the project
 Its not finished yet, I will be constantly updating this, bringing new content, bug fixes and UI improvements

+## Features to add
+- Military career
+- Job performance
+- Continue as child after dying as player
+- More shops
+- Diseases
+- Prison actions